nishantharkut/ISSC-Project/docs/DEPLOYMENT_GUIDE.md

-# 📚 AutoElite Motors - Deployment Guide
+# AutoElite Motors - Deployment Guide

 > **Complete step-by-step instructions for setting up the LLM Security Research Lab**

-## 🎯 Overview
+## Overview

 This guide will help you set up the AutoElite Motors security demonstration project on your machine.
 The project showcases three different types of LLM prompt injection attacks in a realistic web application environment.

-**⚠️ Educational Use Only**: This project contains intentional security vulnerabilities for learning purposes.
+**Educational Use Only**: This project contains intentional security vulnerabilities for learning purposes.

 ---

-## 📋 Prerequisites Checklist
+## Prerequisites Checklist

 Before starting, ensure you have: